NateRebello/Toohak/README.md

 # Toohak
-Backend JavaScript server for a quiz platform, enabling admins to create quizzes for players to join and compete.
-This repository contains the backend implementation.
+A backend JavaScript server for a quiz platform, enabling admins to create games and players to join and compete.
+Frontend to be developed separately via a common interface.